YMCA Teen Summer Programs

 How to get started

-To join Leaders in Training or Summer of Service, teens and their parents or guardians must attend one group interview with YMCA staff and submit required paperwork.
+Please complete registration using the link below.
+Additionally Leaders in Training or Summer of Service teens and their parents or guardians must attend one group interview with YMCA staff and submit required paperwork.

 During this interview, Y staff will introduce the programs, outline expectations, and lead discussions on leadership, service, and teamwork.
 The interviews give Y staff a chance to get to know teens and observe how they work in small groups.